pulkvit/guess-a-number-game-/statement.md

 The project includes two different game modes:

-Player Guess Mode
+1.Player Guess Mode
 In this mode, the computer randomly chooses a number, and the player tries to guess it.
 After each guess, the player receives hints to help narrow it down.

-Computer Guess Mode
+2.Computer Guess Mode
 Here, the player thinks of a number, and the computer tries to guess it.
 Based on the player’s feedback (too high, too low, or correct), the computer adjusts its guesses.
 Everything runs in the terminal, and the project uses only basic Python—no extra libraries are needed besides the built-in random module.

-Target Users
+3.Target Users

-Students who are learning Python

-Beginners who want to improve logical thinking and condition-based decision making

-Anyone looking for a simple, fun command-line game
+a.Students who are learning Python b.Beginners who want to improve logical thinking and condition-based decision making c.Anyone looking for a simple, fun command-line game

-High-Level Features
+4.High-Level Features

-Random number generation
+a.Random number generation

-Hint system for guessing
+b.Hint system for guessing

-Two separate game modes
+c.Two separate game modes

-User input validation
+d.User input validation

 Adjustable range in the computer-guessing mode